 Syn: Opuntia basilaris var. treleasei

-Opuntia treleasei's foliage color is green-gray and type is evergreen.
+Foliage of Opuntia treleasei has color green-gray and is evergreen.

 Communities for Opuntia treleasei:Shadscale Scrub and Southern Oak Woodland.